-Pennsylvania Medicaid Long Term Care Eligibility
+Pennsylvania Medicaid Long Term Care Eligibility for 2023

 Pennsylvania Long Term Care

 Programs for 2023:

 People aged 60 and above may qualify for Pennsylvania’s Aging Waiver.
 This program covers home-delivered meals, home health services, personal assistance, emergency response systems, in-home modifications, and transportation.

 For those with a disability, but under age 60, there is the Pennsylvania Attendant Care Waiver.
 Depending upon the applicant’s income, they may be required to give part of their income towards the cost of their services.
 If eligible, the Attendant Care Waiver provides personal support, home health services, medical equipment, and an emergency response system to help the recipient stay independent.